Dpdl-io/DpdlEngine/README.md

-## Access to the complete JRE Java platform API and external java libraries
+## Access to the complete Java platform JRE API's and external java libraries

-The Dpdl language API allows to access all classes and methods of the <ins>underlying Java Platform (JRE)</ins> and <ins>external java libraries</ins>.
+The Dpdl API allows to access all classes and methods of the <ins>underlying Java Platform (JRE)</ins> and <ins>external java libraries</ins>.

 **Example:** using a java HashMap (which interfaces to java.util.HashMap)
 ```python